Never Too Young

 - Delays in diagnosis - younger patients report having to see their GP many times, sometimes more than five times, before being referred for crucial diagnostic tests.

-- Access to genetic testing – patients diagnosed with bowel cancer under the age of 50 should be tested for Lynch syndrome - a genetic condition that can put them at higher risk of developing bowel cancer.
-Yet many are still not being tested and access to regular colonoscopy , which can help to prevent bowel cancer and diagnose it early, is patchy across the UK.
+- Access to genetic testing – patients diagnosed with bowel cancer should be tested for Lynch syndrome - a genetic condition that increases the risk of developing bowel cancer.
+This increase in risk means people can develop cancer at a younger age.
+Yet many are still not being tested and access to regular colonoscopy , which can help to prevent bowel cancer and diagnose it early, in people at high risk is patchy across the UK.
 Find out more about our work on Lynch syndrome

 - A lack of awareness - the majority of younger patients were not aware of the symptoms of bowel cancer, and were not aware of bowel cancer as a disease younger people could get.
 This has led to delays in going to the GP to seek help.